tapegram/blog/blog/patterns/hide_the_domain.md

 ## Problem Context
 If you are applying [PORTS_AND_ADAPTERS](ports_and_adapters.md) you have inverted your application's dependencies so that everything points towards the domain.

 This is good, but it does introduce a small set of problems.
-Now that everything depends on your domain model, any change to the domain model can require cascading changes to all of the rest of your application!
+Now that everything depends on your domain model, any change to the domain model can require cascading changes to all the rest of your application!
 Similar to how changes to the data model had a cascading effect on the rest of the layers in a poorly isolated n-tier architecture.

 This is no good since one of the major benefits of PORTS AND ADAPTERS is making it easier to refactor and refine these models by decoupling them from infrastructure.
 Now the problem has changed from the domain being tightly coupled to the infrastructure, to the infrastructure being coupled to the domain!
 Again, this is a better problem to have, but it will also slow your team down and cause issues in the long run.